Eastfield, South Lanarkshire: Pearse Park

 Pearse Park was the playing field that was the adopted home of Gaelic games in Scotland, situated on Cambuslang Road in Eastfield.
 It was purchased by Scotland GAA in 1953 and is named after the Irish revolutionary Patrick Pearse.
 It was also home to Tír Conaill Harps.
 Closed in 2005, the park lay unused and overgrown for several years and developed a Japanese knotweed infestation problem; however by 2021 plans for its redevelopment were advancing.

 Administration

-Part of the territory which is generally considered to be part of Eastfield (east of Dukes Road, including the community centre) is within the civil parish of Cambuslang and its G72 postcode zone, while the remainder is within Rutherglen's G73 parish and postzone.
+Part of the territory which is generally considered to be part of Eastfield (east of Dukes Road, including the community centre) is within the civil parish of Cambuslang and its G72 postcode zone, while the remainder is within Rutherglen's G73 parish and postal zone.
 The entire district is currently administered as part of the Cambuslang West ward of the South Lanarkshire Council area, which is also the extent of the local community policing zone; however this definition also encompasses several other streets which have always been considered to be in Rutherglen, such as Ettrick Crescent.